Axway/amplify-central/content/en/docs/connect_manage_environ/connect_aws_gateway/deploy-embedded-agents.md

 ---
-title: Deploy your embedded AWS agents with Axway CLI
+title: Deploy your Embedded AWS agents with Axway CLI
-linkTitle: Deploy your embedded AWS agents with Axway CLI
+linkTitle: Deploy your Embedded AWS agents with Axway CLI
 draft: false
 weight: 20
 ---
-Deploy your embedded agents using Axway CLI so you can manage your AWS API Gateway environment within Amplify.
+Deploy your Embedded agents using Axway CLI so you can manage your AWS API Gateway environment within Amplify.

 ## Before you start